ozbillwang/tf_module_postgres_logs2cloudwatch/source/README.md

 * if the state file is not exist in s3, ignore it.
 * create log group (default is **rds_logs**) if not exist
 * Create log stream (example: postgresqldev/error/postgresql.log.2018-10-18-22) if not exist
-* INITIAL_DAYS_TO_INGEST can be set with decimal point, for exmple, set to half day (0.5).
-With that, you can schedule this lambda funciton more than 1 time per day.
+* INITIAL_DAYS_TO_INGEST is used to set the history logs to go through at first run
 * check the state in state file and make sure only read new logs
 * push the latest logs to cloudwatch
 * adjust sequence token when push the logs to cloudwatch